Stability, corners, and other 2-dimensional shapes: Tame families and dense subsets

 \begin{definition} Consider a non-standard finite group $G$ and a countable subset $A$ of $G$.
 Given a tuple $b$ of elements of $G$, its {\em type over $A$} is the $\omega$-internal set

-\end{definition} Since the above set $\Fc(A)$ is countable, by Remark \ref{R:InfInt} (b) the type $\tp(b/A)$ is an uncountable $\omega$-internal set whenever $b$ does not lie in a finite fibre defined over $A$ of some internal set in $\Fc$.
+\end{definition} Since the set $\Fc(A)$ is countable, by Remark \ref{R:InfInt} (b) the type $\tp(b/A)$ is an uncountable $\omega$-internal set whenever $b$ does not lie in a finite fibre defined over $A$ of some internal set in $\Fc$ (that is, in model-theoretic terms, whenever the type is not algebraic).
 Note that $\tp(b'/A) = \tp(b/A)$ if and only if $b'$ belongs to $\tp(b/A)$.

-A classical Ramsey argument and $\aleph_1$-saturation allows us to produce, out of a given infinite sequence and a countable set of parameters, a new sequence with a remarkable property known as \emph{indiscernibility}.